 You can tell Aext went for quality rather than quantity with this post, so be sure to at least check this one out if you don’t have time to look at all of these.

-In this post, 1stWebdesigner did great job producing a very well rounded set of 33 CSS3 resources.
-It’s one of the larger collections I found, so if you’re looking for a lot of wide ranging CSS3 material this a good place to stop!
+In this post, 1stWebdesigner did a great job producing a very well-rounded set of 33 CSS3 resources.
+It’s one of the larger collections I found, so if you’re looking for a lot of wide-ranging CSS3 material this a good place to stop!

 Although this post isn’t stunning, it’s one of the oldest on this list – published way back at the beginning of 2008!
 SpeckyBoy was a long way ahead of the curve with this one, so it’s neat to see how they were leading the wave, so to speak, even before CSS3 was so popular.

 Queness’ post is a good, basic read about some of the great synergistic things you can do by putting jQuery and CSS3 together.
 When you get those two guys working together, there’s no limit to what you can do!

 One of the most painful things about CSS3 is the fact that is not supported by Internet Explore (which still has a ridiculously large market share).
 This post by Jean-Baptiste Jung is a very excellent resource for fixing that by making IE behave a bit better.

 This collection by Tripwire Magazine is the largest pure CSS3 collection on this list – which is why I’ve saved it for last.
 Go check it out and have some fun!